-Convert national cathedral to national hospital – TUC to government
+Convert National Cathedral to national hospital – TUC to government

 He believes Ghanaians will rather benefit more if the controversial project was converted from a cathedral to a national hospital.

 “We have to change the situation ourselves as Ghanaians.
-We believe strongly that government can lead us out of this crisis, and the government can do so by cutting expenditure on non-essentials including the need to stop spending our hard-earned revenue on a national cathedral,” Dr Baah said.
+We believe strongly that government can lead us out of this crisis, and the government can do so by cutting expenditure on non-essentials including the need to stop spending our hard-earned revenue on a national cathedral.”

 “The president has always said he wants to create another Notre Dame in Ghana so we can attract a lot of visitors but we disagree.
 In fact, comrades, it will be better to convert the project into a national hospital,” Dr. Baah stated.